pybites/pybites.github.io-source/content/guest-cleaning-text-data.md

 Machine Learning is super powerful if your data is numeric.
 What do you do, however, if you want to mine text data to discover hidden insights or to predict the sentiment of the text.
 What, for example, if you wanted to identify a post on a social media site as cyber bullying.

 The first concept to be aware of is a Bag of Words.
-When training a model or classifier to identify documents of different types a bag of words approach is a commonly used, but basic, method to help determine a documents class.
-A bag of words is a representation of text that describes the occurrence of words within a document.
+When training a model or classifier to identify documents of different types a bag of words approach is a commonly used, but basic, method to help determine a document's class.
+A bag of words is a representation of text as a set of independent words with no relationship to each other.
 It is called a “*bag*” of words, because any information about the order or structure of words in the document is discarded.
 The model is only concerned with whether known words occur in the document, not where in the document.
 It involves two things:

 1. A vocabulary of known words.
 2. A measure of the presence of known words.